KS0107/electron-app/README.md

 # Installation

+Navigate to the electron-app directory and run ```npm install```, which will install all required dependencies.
 This app hasn't been built and as such one can only run it with ```electron .``` after navigating to the electron-app directory.

 # Features